micro-api/micro-api/README.md

 The reserved keys `@id` and `@type` overlap with [JSON-LD](http://www.w3.org/TR/json-ld/), but may be used interchangeably.

-## Key Concepts

-*This section is non-normative.*

-- All records are uniquely identified by `@id` and `@type`.
-- All types have links to collections which non-idempotent updates may be made to.
-- The relationship graph is entirely defined in the entry point and subsets of it may appear in other entities.
-- Inverse links should be assumed to make reciprocal updates on linked records.
-- There is no concept of relationship entities, so for example a `DELETE` request on a `@href` within a `@links` object should actually delete the record and not just remove the relationship.
-- There is no difference in the structure of a payload based on the request method, it should be consistent.

 ## Payload Structure

-There are certain restrictions on what may exist in the payload in different scopes.
+There are certain restrictions on what may exist in the payload in different contexts.
 Here is an enumeration of restrictions, which should be considered normative.

 - The top-level JSON object **MUST** be singular, not an array.
 - The `@links` and `@meta` object may only exist at the top-level and per record.